-- Must submit via fax a "Low Vision Verification Form". - 2.
-Scan all documents into ExamWRITER e-docs and note in NextGen that a Pre cert was faxed. - 3.
-VSP will notify the Claims Department of the status within 1-2 weeks.

-- 4. Inform patient of the status. - 5.
-Schedule the appointment for the patient (see "Scheduling Appointments" document).
+- 1. Must submit via fax a "LV VSP Pre-cert form". - 2.
+Scan all documents into scanned documents in Compulink that a Pre-cert was faxed. - 3.
+VSP will notify the Claims Department of the status within 1-2 weeks. - 4.
+Inform patient of the status. - 5.
+Schedule the appointment for the patient (see "Scheduling Appointments" section above).